-Award-winning European-style brasserie The Euro is part of a fabulous foodie family of Mary St venues: if Urbane is the posh, dignified sister with expensive tastes, and Laneway cocktail bar is the free spirit who loves to get a bit loose, then The Euro’s the middle sibling—grown up but still fun.
+Award-winning European-style brasserie The Euro is the middle sibling of a fabulous foodie family of Mary St venues.
+Grown up but still fun.
 Accomplished but chill.

 There’s nothing middle-of-the-road about The Euro though—she might be relaxed but she knows how to impress.
 The menu, created by multi-award-winning executive chef Alejandro Cancino, changes seasonally to showcase local, seasonal produce he and owner Andrew Buchanan are truly passionate about (including honey harvested from their very own rooftop–how’s that for local).